redhat-developer/app-services-sdk-java/packages/smartevents-management-sdk/docs/ProcessorsApi.md

 ## processorsAPIDeleteProcessorWithHttpInfo

-> ApiResponse<Void> processorsAPIDeleteProcessor processorsAPIDeleteProcessorWithHttpInfo(bridgeId, processorId)
+> CompletableFuture<ApiResponse<Void>> processorsAPIDeleteProcessor processorsAPIDeleteProcessorWithHttpInfo(bridgeId, processorId)

 Delete a Processor of a Bridge instance